 NOTE: The pictures were updated in July 2015

 Hi everyone!
 If you are here for the easy, yummy and raw vegan Persian Herb salad recipe, then please scroll down to the end of the blog post.
-You'd find the super easy recipe there.
+You'd find the recipe there.
 If you're happy to read me rambling about living in London, then please read on and get to the recipe later.

 This month, exactly 14 years ago I moved to the UK.
 YIKES, how time flies!
 Will I stay in London forever?
 Gosh, that’s a tough question.
 Actually, that’s a very tough question.
 Thing is, I’ve got a little bit of a love/hate relationship with this place.
 You see when the days are dark, gloomy and grey and it feels like I’m living on Noah’s Ark because the rain just keeps on falling, then I absolutely hate it!